habi-a/Snake-SFML/README.md

   ```
    $ make
   ```
- * the exectable `bin/game` should apear.
+ * the exectable `snake-sfmlout should apear.
 The directory will be created if doesn't exist.
  * Run and enjoy